 “Hey, that looks like fun . . .”

-With Baby turning three in a few months, you’ve probably seen his gross motor development soar, with new running, climbing, and stair-walking skills.
-His fine motor skills now shine, too, and make it easier to push, pull, grasp, turn, and hold items.
+With Baby turning three in a few months, you’ve probably seen their gross motor development soar, with new running, climbing, and stair-walking skills.
+Their fine motor skills now shine, too, and make it easier to push, pull, grasp, turn, and hold items.
 At the same time, your toddler has never been more curious or adventuresome.

 What this means for parents is that you’ll need to approach childproofing from the perspective of a stronger, more mobile toddler.
 In addition to keeping all babyproofing measures intact, you’ll need to ratchet up your efforts to accommodate these newfound skills.